-Clot buster drugs, or thrombolytic therapy, are a type of heart medication given in the hospital through the veins (intravenous) to break up blood clots.
-Heart attack (caused by a blood clot in a coronary artery) and ischemic stroke (caused by a blood clot in an artery in the brain) are the two main conditions for which clot busters are used.
+Clot buster drugs, also known as thrombolytic therapy, are a type of heart medication given in the hospital through an IV to break up blood clots.
+Heart attack and ischemic stroke are the two main conditions that clot busters are used for.

-It is important to know the signs and symptoms of stroke and heart attack and call for emergency help (9-1-1 in most areas) right away if you or someone you are with is experiencing them.
-The faster you receive treatment with thrombolytic therapy (if appropriate), the quicker blood flow will be restored to the area and the greater the chance to prevent long-term damage, or even death.
+It’s important to know the signs and symptoms of stroke and heart attack.
+Call for emergency help (911 in most areas) right away if you or someone you know is having them.
+The faster treatment is given, the quicker blood flow will be restored to the area and the greater the chance to prevent long-term damage, or even death.

-There are many drugs that are used to break up clots, such as:
+There are several drugs to break up clots, including: